 There is currently a patchwork of rules across the country specifying limits on the supply of prescription medication that provincial and territorial drug programs will cover.
-Some provinces will cover a full six-month supply, matching the amount of continuous out-of-country travel time residents are permitted, while others limit this supply to as few as 30 days.
+Some jurisdictions will cover a supply of medication equal to the amount of continuous out-of-country travel time residents are permitted, while others limit this supply to as few as 30 days.
 As the protector of national standards in health care and a partner in providing access to drugs for many Canadians, the federal government has an important role to play in ensuring Canadians who need government supported drug benefits continue to have access to the drugs they require when they travel.

-Recommendations: Through the Canada Health Act, the federal government should set clear national standards protecting ongoing access to prescription medications for Canadians who choose to travel outside their home province.
+Recommendations: The government should enact a national pharmacare program, covering all drugs, not just catastrophic expenses.
+Through the Canada Health Act, the federal government should set clear national standards protecting ongoing access to prescription medications for Canadians who choose to travel outside their home province.
 In addition, the federal government should use its role as a funding partner to ensure provinces and territories not only allow Canadians the freedom to travel, but also ensure that while travelling they have the same access to their prescriptions as they do when they are at home.

 Canadians temporarily outside the country can vote by special ballot.
 Unfortunately, travellers face more restrictions than Canadian citizens who reside abroad; the latter can apply at any time, even before an election is called (which adds flexibility), but travellers can only apply after the election call.
 The application form may be requested in person, by mail, telephone, fax, or downloaded from www.elections.ca.
 The completed forms must be returned by mail, courier, fax, or in person.
 The elector's completed application must be received by any returning officer no later than 6:00 p.m., local time, or by Elections Canada in Ottawa no later than 6:00 p.m., Ottawa time, on the Tuesday before polling day.
 Marked ballots must be returned by 6:00 p.m., election day.
 In 2006, the federal government passed legislation which fixed election dates to the third Monday in October every four years.
+In September 2016, the Chief Electoral Officer of Canada released a series of recommendations following the 42nd General Election.
+In regards to special voting rules, the Chief Electoral Officer recommended "that electors who apply online for their special ballot be permitted to download an electronic copy of the ballot, which they could print, complete, insert in a double envelope and return to Elections Canada for counting."

 Recommendations: Clearly communicate the last day by which an application for a special ballot should be received in order to ensure that a special ballot is delivered to the voter in sufficient time to vote and send it back.
-Allow applications to be submitted by e-mail.
+Enact legislative reforms which will allow absent electors to download an electronic copy of the ballot.
 Amend legislation to permit acceptance of any mail-in ballot that has been post-marked prior to the close of polls.
 All parties should work together to respect fixed election date legislation.